stevenjrodriguez4-hue/osticket-prereqs/README.md

 </p>
 <p>
 I created a new Resource Group named osticket in Microsoft Azure.
-After that, I deployed a Virtual Machine using Windows Server 2025 Azure Edition as the operating system.
+After that, I deployed a Virtual Machine using Windows 11 pro as the operating system.
 During configuration, I selected a VM size that provides 2 vCPUs to ensure proper performance for the setup.
 Next we will be connecting to the VM using Remote Desktop (RDP) using the public IP.
 </p>
 <br />
 <h2>Connecting to the VM (RDP)</h2>